Prompt engineering for empathic voice interfaces

 to indicate the user’s tone of voice.
 You can use the system prompt to guide how the AI voice responds to these non-verbal cues of the user’s emotional expressions.

-For example, our demo uses an instruction like the one below to help EVI respond to expressions:
+For example, our demo uses an instruction like the one below to help EVI respond to expressions.
+You can customize this to explain to EVI how it should respond to the emotional expressions.

 Explain to the LLM exactly how to respond to expressions.
 For example, you may want EVI to use a tool to alert you over email if the user is very frustrated, or to explain a concept in depth whenever the user expresses doubt or confusion.
 You can also instruct EVI to detect and respond to mismatches between the user’s tone of voice and the text content of their speech: